 The County Legislature meets on the first and third Thursday of each month in the Legislative Chambers at the Franklin County Court House.
 The Call to Order is at 11:30 a.m.
 Prior to the Call to Order, meetings of the Standing Committees are held.
 The public is welcome to attend both Regular Meetings and Standing Committee meetings.

-Members are Legislators Paul Maroun (Chair), Gordon Crossman and Carl Sherwin.
+Members are Legislators Paul Maroun (Chair), Andrea Dumas and Greg Janisewski.
 The committee oversees eight departments/issues:

 Board of Elections